P-Worthington/calculator/README.md

 ### Remove Undefined

-When pressing equal with no operation the result undefined would be provided to the user.
+When pressing equals with no operation the result undefined would be provided to the user.
 Naturally, this would also populate the history area.
 This was removed such that pressing the equals key with no input would produce no results.

 ### Prevent close parentheses first